 2. Review your credit history and credit score.

-After you have picked a loan type and lender, it is a good idea to get your credit history and Paydex score in order.
-Contact one of the major credit bureaus and request your updated credit report.
-Once you receive your report, read through it carefully to make sure there are not any discrepancies or errors.
+After picking a loan type and lender, it is good to get your credit history and Paydex score in order.
+Next, contact one of the major credit bureaus and request your updated credit report.
+Read through it carefully once you receive your information to ensure no discrepancies or errors.
 These can prevent you from getting your loan approved.

-If you spot any errors, write a letter to the credit bureau and ask them to correct it.
-If you have late or missing payments, or too many credit requests, you might need to work with a credit repair company to get them removed.
+If you spot any errors, write a letter to the credit bureau and ask them to correct them.
+If you have late or missing payments or too many credit requests, you might need to work with a credit repair company to get them removed.
 Once your credit score is where it needs to be, you will be ready to apply for a business loan.

 3. Prepare your business paperwork.

 You will need to make an appointment with your lender to determine which business documents are required to submit your application.
 Typical requirements include your business’s financial statements and accounting records.
 Additional information that needs to be provided includes your business name, Federal Tax ID, list of owners/officers, legal structure, and a copy of your insurance policy.
 To save time and expedite the process quickly, make sure you have all of this information readily available.

 4. Review the terms of the business loan.

 You do not want to proceed with a business loan unless you thoroughly understand its terms.
 Take the time to read everything to ensure it is the best option for your business and budget.
 The last thing you want is to be tied up in a loan that has costs, fees, or restrictions that you were not aware of before applying.

 Look at the interest rate, loan origination fee, and administrative fees, and ask if the loan can be paid off early without a penalty.
 Then, do not sign on the dotted line until you are entirely comfortable with the loan terms.